Hecate2/zk-principle/README.md

 In the interactive version we used E(v) = g^v (mod n).
 But for multiplication of two encrypted values, we encrypt everything with EC, and modify the encryption function to E(v)=vG (mod p), where G is a generator of the EC.
 For [E(r), E(r^2), ...] (the 1st item of proving key) we use G=G1, and for the exponentially shifted [E(r)^e, E(r^2)^e, ...] (the 2nd item of proving key) we use G=G2.
 For verification key we always use G=G2. **G1 and G2 can be the same point in some cases.**

-So the EC-version keys are:
+So the EC-version CRS keys are:

 - Verification key: t(r)G2, eG2 (remembered by the public for verification)
 - Proving key (also known as evaluation key) (given to the prover to generate proof):